-The First and Second Book of Chronicles and the Books of Ezra and Nehemiah comprise a collection of historical writings known as the History of the Chronicler.
+The First and Second Book of Chronicles and the Books of Ezra and Nehemiah comprise a collection of historical writings providing a history of the Israelites, written after the Babylonian Exile, a different vantage point than the Books of Samuel and Kings.
 The Books of Chronicles are part of the Writings of Hebrew Scripture and are named דִּבְרֵי הַיָּמֶיﬦ - Divrei Hayamim - which means "the words of the days" or "the journal."
 They form part of the Historical Books in the Greek Septuagint, the Latin Vulgate, and the Christian Old Testaments of the Bible.

 The basic message of Chronicles is about God himself who is a just judge but never abandons his chosen people.
 The consistent theme of covenant, fall, judgement, and redemption that is evident in Genesis persists throughout Chronicles.

 The First Book of Chronicles serves as an excellent introduction to these four Books written circa 400 BC after the Babylonian Exile.
-The book initially traces the history of the people of God from Adam through Saul in the Genealogy of Chapters One through Ten.
-This is to show that the people of Israel who have returned from exile have the same heritage as Adam and Abraham and thus are assured of the promise of God's salvation in return for their fidelity to their Covenant with God through the Law of Moses.
+The book initially traces the history of the people of God from Adam in the Genealogy of Chapters One through Ten.
+The author of Chronicles places the genealogy of the tribe of Judah first among the twelve tribes of Israel, because of his interest in King David and the Jews, who at the time of the Chronicler were almost exclusively of the tribe of Judah.
+Chapter 3 gives the Genealogy of Kings David and Solomon, and the descendants of the Babylonian captive King Jeconiah up to the time of the Chronicler.
+This is to show that the people of Israel who have returned from the Babylonian Exile have the same heritage as Adam and Abraham and thus are assured of the promise of God's salvation in return for their fidelity to their Covenant with God through the Law of Moses.

 Chapters 11-22 of First Chronicles relate an idealized history of King David.
 David was successful because of his continuous communion, repentance, and gratitude to God his Creator.
 These chapters relate how David was chosen King of Israel while in Hebron, his capture of Jerusalem, the transfer of the Ark of the Covenant to the City of David, and the reception of the Messianic prophecy of Nathan.
 The hymn in Chapter 16 is an ensemble from Psalms 105:1-15 (verses 8-22), 96:1-13 (verses 23-33), and 106:1, 47-48 (verses 34-36).
 First Chronicles 17:11-14 serves as a Messianic Prophecy.
 Chapters 21-22 record the purchase of the place of Ornan the Jebusite on Mount Moriah, where David built an altar to the Lord (21:26) and God answered his prayers.
 David planned to build a Temple there for the Lord to house the Ark of the Covenant but that was to be left to his son Solomon.
 Chapters 23-27 continue the enumeration of names in the planning for the Temple.
 Chapters 28-29 provide a summary of David's life, Temple preparations, a beautiful prayer, the anointing of Solomon as King, and the death of David.
-David reigned as King of the United Kingdom of Israel for forty years, seven years in Hebron, and 33 years in Jerusalem (First Chronicles 29:27).
+David reigned as King for forty years, seven years and six months in Hebron as King of Judah, and 33 years as King of the United Kingdom of Israel in Jerusalem, as noted in Second Samuel 5:5.

 1 Then all Israel gathered themselves to David unto Hebron, saying, Behold, we are thy bone and thy flesh.
 2 And moreover in time past, even when Saul was king, thou wast he that leddest out and broughtest in Israel: and the LORD thy God said unto thee, Thou shalt feed my people Israel, and thou shalt be ruler over my people Israel.
 3 Therefore came all the elders of Israel to the king to Hebron; and David made a covenant with them in Hebron before the LORD; and they anointed David king over Israel, according to the word of the LORD by Samuel.